-Rotator cuff Tears affect over 13 million people every year, with 1-in-5 people having some form of partial or full thickness tear in their rotator cuff.
+Rotator cuff tears affect over 13 million people every year, with 1-in-5 people having some form of partial or full-thickness tear in their rotator cuff.
 These tears can either be due to substantial injury or to progressive degeneration or wear and tear over time.
-Repetative overhead activity or heavy lifting over a prolonged period of time may cause damage or irritation to the tendons and muscles of the rotator cuff.
+Repetitive overhead activity or heavy lifting over a prolonged period of time may cause damage or irritation to the tendons and muscles of the rotator cuff.

-The rotator cuff is comprised of the follow ing muscles and tendons: subscapularis and subscapularis tendon, supraspinatus and supraspinatus tendon, infraspinatis and infraspinatus tendon and the teres minor and the teres minor tendon.
+The rotator cuff is comprised of the following muscles and tendons: subscapularis and subscapularis tendon, supraspinatus and supraspinatus tendon, infraspinatus and infraspinatus tendon, and the teres minor and the teres minor tendon.

 Signs and symptoms may include: